 This study, the Residential DHW/HVAC Performance and Potential Study, was designed to support PSD updates for heat pump-based DHW and HVAC equipment, only.

 This study is based on monitoring the energy usage of key heat-pump based DHW and HVAC equipment at 149 homes across Connecticut.
 The study team installed energy monitoring equipment in homes from Fall 2021 into Spring 2022 and the equipment will remain installed and collecting data through Winter 2024.
-This study provides updates to heat pump water heater (HPWH) annual kWh savings estimates (for two measure tiers) and effective full load hour estimates for ductless air source heat pump heating and cooling savings calculations suitable for the PSD update.
+This study provides updates to heat pump water heater (HPWH) annual kWh savings estimates (for two measure tiers) and effective full load hour estimates for ductless air source heat pump heating savings calculations (in full-displacement scenarios) suitable for the PSD update.
+The study team does not recommend using an updated estimate for ductless air source heat pump cooling effective full load hours at this time.

 Beyond providing direct updates to the PSD, this study provides insight about various drivers of usage and savings, and provides information on how these important electric energy efficiency measures are used during extreme winter weather conditions (i.e., when outdoor temperatures are very cold).
 The study will release a final report in Spring 2024 that will address next steps identified in this report as well as additional PSD assumption updates.